-As part of your examination, your visual acuity will be assessed and a refraction will be performed using the latest automated phoropter to determine your eyeglass prescription.
-We will also test your visual function by assessing your focusing ability for distance and near by performing several simple tests to determine whether your eyes are focusing, moving, and working together properly.
+As part of your examination, your visual acuity will be assessed, and a refraction will be performed using the latest automated phoropter to determine your eyeglass prescription.
+We will also test your visual function by assessing your focusing ability for near and far distance by performing several simple tests to determine whether your eyes are focusing, moving, and working together properly.
 We take pride in the accuracy of our eyeglass prescriptions.

-As part of a comprehensive medical eye health assessment, we will dilate your pupils.
+As part of a comprehensive medical eye health assessment, your pupils will be dilated.
 A dilated pupil examination allows us an optimal view of the internal structures of your eyes and thereby helps us provide the best assessment of your eye health.
-The effects of the dilating drops usually last for a few hours.
-Therefore it is wise to bring in a good pair of sunglasses to help you see in bright sunlight after your eye exam.
+The effects of the dilation drops usually last for a few hours.
+Therefore, it is wise to bring in a good pair of sunglasses to help you see in bright sunlight after your eye exam.
 Reading and close work will also be difficult while your eyes are dilated.

 We also perform retinal imaging to screen for diseases like glaucoma and macular degeneration.
 Ask about our iWellness scan using the Optovue Ivue OCT.

 For patients at risk, or who are being treated for diseases like glaucoma and macular degeneration, we use advanced technology like the Optovue Ivue OCT scan to obtain a more detailed image of the macula or optic nerve and to track potential changes over time.

 At North Toronto Medical Optometry and Vision Care we may also provide consultations and referrals for common vision correction surgeries and procedures.
 Dr. Roshni Echharam, or her associate doctors, will perform a detailed evaluation of your eye health and vision system to determine if you are a candidate for LASIK or any other corrective eye surgery.

 |Are you eligible for LASIK or PRK?|